Xilinx/Vitis-AI/docsrc/source/docs/board_setup/board_setup_mpsoc.rst

          scp -r board_setup/mpsoc root@IP_OF_BOARD:~/

    -  Log in to the board using ssh.
 You can also use the serial port to login.
-   -  Install the Vitis AI Runtime.
-Execute the following command.
+   -  Now, you should install the Vitis AI Runtime.
+Execute the following commands:

       ::